-I wrote this SEO fiction for a SEO contest a while back.
+I wrote this SEO fiction for a SEO contest a while back when contests like these were popular.
+The goal was to rank for the words “Retsambew Dash Klat for Charity” which is Webmaster-Talk for Charity when the first three words are reversed.
 I had a lot of fun with this and simply cannot resist sharing.
 No worries, you’re safe from SEO poetry.

 Retsambew Dash Klat for Charity

 “You heard about retsambew dash klat for charity?”
 Bo Lynn asked.

 “It’s between a guy and a girl.
 They get together real close and surf the Internet together.
 If the right search comes up, it’s like magic… whoa, well, that’s about all I can say right now.
 Trust me.
 It’s good,” Bo Lynn explained.

 “Where do they do this retsambew charity thing?”
 Skippy demanded.

 “Anywhere,” Bo Lynn said.
 “It’s best if it’s dark though, I heard.”

 “They sit next to each other, mashing and pulling on the keys together while they search, post and submit links.
 Pretty soon they’re all hot and sweaty and sticky-like,” he said.
 “When they find it, the girl screams “retsambew dash klat for charity!”
 Then, it’s over.
 They start the same search again the next day.
 It’s supposed to go until September 1st.”